For any questions related to CS PhD milestone requirements, please email email@example.com

 7. Teaching Requirement

-During his/her academic career, each student must complete at least 4 units as a course assistant (CA) or teaching fellow (TF) for courses in Computer Science that are numbered 100 or above.
+During his/her academic career, each student must complete at least 4 units as a course assistant (CA) or teaching fellows (TF) (2-50% or 4-25% for a total of 100%) for courses in Computer Science that are numbered 100 or above.
 Earning one unit means working 10 hours per week for one quarter.
 A CA receives the same stipend and tuition benefit as an RA.
 A TF receives a slightly higher stipend, as s/he is responsible for teaching a course.

 8. Thesis Proposal